Rudxain/RGB-digital-rain/README.md

 ![](res/demo_vertical.png)

 # ℹUsage
-You can [go to the website](https://Rudxain.github.io/RGB-digital-rain) to see the animation on (almost) any device, or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this repo as a .zip file.
+You can [go to the website](https://Rudxain.github.io/RGB-digital-rain) to see the animation on (almost) any device, or [⬇download](https://github.com/Rudxain/RGB-digital-rain/archive/refs/heads/main.zip) this branch as a .zip file.
 If you downloaded the zip, then extract it.
 Open `./docs/index.html` in your 🌐browser of choice (it also works on Chrome for Android!), and enjoy the real-time animation!

 # Directory tree
 * `src`: Source code files, intended to be used by humans.